The Milton Gottardi Loyalton Museum

 The Museum contains numerous artifacts, mostly from the Sierra Valley area (eastern part of Sierra County), plus historical photos, documents and books.
 The museum does have some genealogical information.

 The International Order of Odd Fellows’ three story brick building in Loyalton was built around the turn of the 20th century.
 This building, along with the grocery store in Sierraville, are two of the few remaining buildings constructed of Sierra Valley brick.
 The Featured Gallery, in the left sidebar, features a Soda Fountain use in the Brick Store when is was known as the Huntly Store in 1911.

 The museum is looking for volunteers to run the facility and tours.

-ELDA FAE BALL, Curator at the Milton Gottardi Museum in Loyalton, worked her last day on September 7th giving tours.
+ELDA FAE BALL, former Curator at the Milton Gottardi Museum in Loyalton, worked her last day on September 7th giving tours.
 Elda Fae moved to Loyalton on July 4, 1946 and lived in Loyalton Hotel until April of 1947.
 She married Bobby Ball that year whose history spans from Ball Canyon to Dyson Lane.

-Elda Fae has worked at the local Museum since 1998, starting under Milton Gottardi.
+Elda Fae had worked at the local Museum since 1998, starting under Milton Gottardi.
 She’s been proud of local heritage and has great stories to tell.
 Locals have felt her most trustworthy in offering valued family items of historical value.
 Elda Fae says many people have stated the Museum is Loyalton’s best part.